sparrowcode/DiffableKit/Readme.md

 }
 ```

 Now ready model and convert it to views.
 Time to add content.
-Read next section.

 #### Apply Content